M0Hassan/Excel-Projects-Data-Analytics/Dashboard/README.md

 The dataset contains detailed information on job titles, salaries, locations, and essential skills that are presented here.

 ### Dashboard File
-My final dashboard is in [Salary_Dashboard](Data%20Science%20Salary%20Dashboard.xlsx).
+The final dashboard is [Here](Data%20Science%20Salary%20Dashboard.xlsx).

 ### Excel Skills Used